 - Tax Benefits: The premiums paid are released from income tax under Section 80C while the advantages received, both death benefit and maturity benefit, are tax released under Section 10(10D).
 Though there is an upper limit of Rs.1.5 lakhs under Section 80C exemption, there are no highest limits of release under Section 10(10D).

 6. Term Plans With Riders

 These plans come with additional benefits options such as coverage for accidental death, critical illness and more, which you can get with a small premium paid with a normal term plan.

 - Critical illness Riders: With this, one gets a lump sum amount if diagnosed with a major illness such as stroke, kidney failure, cancer and more.
-There are policies that also reduce the premium while helping the policyholder.
+Some policies also reduce the premium while helping the policyholder.

 - Waiver Riders: This ensures that the policy does not lapse when you are not able to follow up with the premium on account of a serious injury, illness or disability.
 Most of these rides come with a waiting period in which no benefits are due.

-If you don't have a lot of time, you can also take online term insurance plans into consideration as almost every insurance company today is working towards making their policy easy via online assistance with user-friendly and easy to use tools.
-It is completely safe to purchase term plan online, as they come with a variety of advantages and quick procedures.
+If you don't have a lot of time, you can also consider online term insurance plans to consider online term insurance plans as almost every insurance company today is working towards making their policy easy via online assistance with user-friendly and easy to use tools.
+It is completely safe to purchase term plans online, as they come with a variety of advantages and quick procedures.